Wolf Creek Pass

 After main invented the car, he

 needed a place to drive it.
-And so his
+And so his interest

-interest returned to Wolf Creek Pass.
-Modern
+returned to Wolf Creek Pass.
+Modern road building

-road building became a larger priority than in
+became a larger priority than in the days of the

-the days of the quaint, but slow horse drawn
+quaint, but slow horse drawn carriage.
+So strong

-carriage.
-So strong was the desire for good
+was the desire for good roads that it became a

-where there is priority there is money.
-In
+national priority.
+And where there is priority

-1907 president Roosevelt backed a plan to
+there is money.
+In 1907 president Roosevelt backed

-spend 25 percent of national forest gross
+a plan to spend 25 percent of national forest

-income on automobile roads through the
+gross income on automobile roads through the

 forests.
 Several pass roads were already